unicode-org/cldr/docs/ldml/tr35-keyboards.md

 The first reorder is the default ordering for the _sakot_ which allows for it to be placed anywhere in a sequence, but moves any non-consonants that may immediately follow it, back before it in the sequence.
 The next two rules give the orders for the top vowel component and tone marks respectively.
 The next three rules give the _sakot_ and _wa_ characters a primary order that places them before the _o_.
 Notice particularly the final reorder rule where the _sakot_+_wa_ is split by the tone mark.
 This rule is necessary in case someone types into the middle of previously normalized text.

-`<reorder>` elements are priority ordered based first on the length of string their `@from` attribute matches and then the sum of the lengths of the strings their `@before` attributes match.
+`<reorder>` elements are priority ordered based first on the length of string their `@from` attribute matches and then the sum of the lengths of the strings their `@before` attribute matches.

 If a layout has two `<reorders>` elements, e.g. from importing one and specifying the second, then `<reorder>` elements are merged.
 The @from string in a `<reorder>` element describes a set of strings that it matches.
 This also holds for the `@before` attribute.
 The intersection of two `<reorder>` elements consists of the intersections of their `@from` and `@before` string sets.
 It is illegal for the intersection between any two `<reorder>` elements in the same `<reorders>` element to be non empty, although implementors are encouraged to have pity on layout authors when reporting such errors, since they can be hard to track down.